WinVector/Examples/CensusAdultIncomeExample/ExampleRun.md

 parallel::stopCluster(parallelCluster)
 ```

-This is consistent with our experience that missingness is often actually informative, so in addition to imputing missing values you would like to preserver some notation indicating the missingness (which `vtreat` does in fact do).
+This is consistent with our experience that missingness is often actually informative, so in addition to imputing missing values you would like to preserve some notation indicating the missingness (which `vtreat` does in fact do).

 And that is all there is to this example.
 I'd like to emphasize that vtreat steps were only a few lines in one of the blocks of code. `vtreat` treatment can take some time, but it is usually bearable.
 By design it is easy to add vtreat to your predictive analytics projects.